 Some of you moms are incredible with arts, crafts, and DIY projects, while others are still trying to find imaginative ways to get an extra hour or two of sleep each night.
 Looking to give the tooth fairy a creative spin?
-We are here to make your tooth fairy easy and magical!
+We are here to make this exciting event easy and magical!
 Try one of these ideas out:

 Making The Kid’s Dentist Fun

 We know all too well that many children (and adults) are afraid of going to the dentist… possibly because they associate it with going to someone like the doctor.
 Thankfully, needles are not part of most routine check-ups at the dentist, so let’s help your children feel comfortable at the pediatric dentist.

 There are a handful of ways, along with a cool tooth fairy, to get your child more comfortable with going to the kid’s dentist.
 First and foremost is having a great dental routine at home.
 Remember, baby teeth are just as important as adult teeth.
 Moms, if you are teaching your children about good oral hygiene, then you are helping your kids to know what is happening when the dentist brushes and flosses their teeth.
 Start excellent dental health and going to the dentist when your children are young.
 Help them to feel prepared for their first dental visit.
 Going for a routine check-up at the pediatric dentist should not hurt, so don’t use any scary, descriptive words to accidentally cause nightmares.
 Positivity is key!

 Here are a few websites with apps, songs, and videos for kids’ dental fun!